 Pros

-Well known and trusted
+- Well-known and trusted

-Quick and easy to use
+- Quick and easy to use

 Cons

-Takes a percentage of your donations
+- Takes a percentage of your donations

-User page can be confusing
+- The user page can be confusing

-Not very customizable
+- Not very customizable

 PATREON

 Patreon is a crowdfunding platform used mainly to set up recurring donations.
 Users can set up different tier levels with different benefits for supporters.
-Check out their post for how to use Patreon for podcasters.
+Check out their post on how to use Patreon for podcasters.

 Pros

-Customizable tier levels
+- Customizable tier levels

-Recurring donations
+- Recurring donations

-Easy setup
+- Easy setup

 Cons

-Not as well known as Paypal
+- Not as well known as Paypal

 2. CRAFT A DONATION ASK

-There’s plenty of ways to ask for donations, and you’ll probably use a mix of different types.
+There are plenty of ways to ask for donations, and you’ll probably use a mix of different types.
 Let’s talk about the best ways.

-The simple ask: There’s nothing wrong with just asking, “if you like the show, please donate via our Paypal in the show notes.”
-It’s simple, it’s clear and some listeners will be more than willing to help.
-If you want, you can add ‘your donations help keep the lights on and create more awesome free content.’
+The simple ask: There’s nothing wrong with just asking, “If you like the show, please donate via our Paypal in the show notes.”
+It’s simple, it’s clear, and some listeners will be more than willing to help.
+You can add, ‘Your donations help keep the lights on and create more awesome free content.’

 The ‘buy me a beer’ ask: this one is a bit casual but effective.
-It doesn’t have to be a beer either, it could be a cup of coffee, a sandwich or whatever, but it humanizes you to the listeners and can make them more likely to donate.
+It doesn’t have to be a beer either; it could be a cup of coffee, a sandwich or whatever, but it humanizes you to the listeners and can make them more likely to donate.

 The goal-based ask: creatives love this ask.
 Basically, you say the donations are for a specific item, service, or software.
-For example a new microphone or editing software.
+For example, a new microphone or editing software.
 This one also establishes trust with your listeners as they know where their money is going.

 Try out each of the different asks, and see which one works the best for monetizing your podcast.